 Note: we predict that this autumn will bring a slight price bump to the iMac range in the UK to align with the US pricing, which makes now an even better time to buy.

 Apple Mac mini (2018)

 In our glowing review we praised the performance and comparable savings on a full desktop Mac.
-This is a good time to buy a Mac mini, we don't expect Apple to update it in 2019, although a slight boost is possible in October 2019.

 The iMac Pro went on sale in December 2017 and is an absolute beast.
 Never mind if it’s a good time to buy it, the first question you should be asking yourself is if you should be buying one at all.

 With an astronomical starting price it’s only a Mac to consider if you professionally need to edit, process and render very large image and video files.
 These are machines that should bank a production studio, not a home office.

 Apple made a few tweaks to the build-to-order iMac Pro options in March 2019, after updating the iMacs.
 There is now a 256GB RAM option and a new Radeon Pro Vega 64X graphics chip.

 The March 2019 changes to the iMac range mean that the top-of-the-range 27in iMac is closer than ever to the iMac Pro in terms of specs while being significantly less expensive, read how the iMac and iMac Pro compare here.

 If you need the power though, then you might want to hold off to see if Apple updates the internals again, or brings down the price.
 But it may not update the iMac Pro at all in 2019 given the already immense power of the current model and the fact that Apple is likely to be focusing its creative pro attention on the Mac Pro - more on that below.